livestorejs/livestore/packages/@livestore/livestore/README.md

 ## Reads

-To define the data used by a component, you use the `useLiveStoreComponent` hook.
+To define the data used by a component, you use the `useQuery` hook.
 There are 3 parts to defining the data:

 - **local state**: This is the equivalent of `React.useState`, but in a relational style.
 Each component instance gets a row in a database table to store local state.
 You define the schema for the table that stores this component state.
 In your component, you can read/write local state.
 - **reactive queries**: Often it's not enough to just read/write local state, you also need to query data in the global database (eg, table of todos, or table of music tracks).
 To do this, you can define reactive SQL or GraphQL queries.
 The query strings can be _dynamic_ and depend on local state or other queries.
 You can also `.pipe` the results of any SQL or GraphQL query to do further downstream transformations.